All Episodes

 They're upset that they've lost their monopoly.

-Uh they're upset that Rove doesn't come talk to them.
+They're upset that Rove doesn't come talk to them.

 Do you think that that may be one of the reasons why there's been such a hostile relationship?

-You know, Bush and Rove and others have made no secret of the fact that they consider the uh press to be just another interest group, members of the elite.
+You know, Bush and Rove and others have made no secret of the fact that they consider the press to be just another interest group, members of the elite.

-Well, you know, you don't have much of a life if you worry about what the New York Times editorial page says about you.
+And then he gave a big interview to Rush Limbaugh, in which he talked about, well, you know, you don't have much of a life if you worry about what the New York Times editorial page says about you.

-Carl Rove knew who his allies were, and so it was no accident that uh we uh found out about that he was leaving the White House after more than six and a half years, not from some news report, not from a press conference, but from the editorial page of the journal.
+And so it was no accident that we found out about that he was leaving the White House after more than six and a half years, not from some news report, not from a press conference, but from the editorial page of the journal.

-Why is that illegitimate?
+Is that illegitimate?

 Is that illegitimate, Howard?

-I mean drive-by's upset here, folks, not happy that they didn't learn of the Rove resignation through their filter, through their narrative, through their ability to manage the news.
+I mean, drive-by's upset here, folks, not happy that they didn't learn of the Rove resignation through their filter, through their narrative, through their ability to manage the news.

-There's Rush Limbaugh smoking a nice cigar, wearing a golf shirt.
+And there's Rush Limbaugh smoking a nice cigar, wearing a golf shirt.

 Who's the snob in this case?

-Uh Brian put together a pack down to make sure you got logos on him of uh some EIB XLs uh with my signature on the left sleeve, and we'll uh we'll we'll send just a couple of them.
+Brian put together a pack down to make sure you got logos on them of some EIB XLs with my signature on the left sleeve.

 Be right back.